Best Whole House Carbon Water Filters – 7 System Reviews (2023)

 7. Aquasana Rhino Whole House Water Filtration System

-Finally, the last of our whole house carbon filter reviews: The Aquasana Rhino – not the best whole house carbon water filter in our opinion, but another solid option.
-It pairs activated carbon with a KDF-55 media bed to remove chemicals and heavy metals including lead.
+Finally, the Aquasana Rhino – not the best whole house carbon water filter in our opinion, but another solid option.
+It pairs activated carbon with a KDF-55 media bed to remove chemicals and possibly even few heavy metals including lead.

 The system is ideal for municipal water treated with chlorine/chloramine and also has a version tailor-made for homes supplied by well water.